Published: 30 September 2014

-Child and Adolescent Mental Health Services (CAMHS) Waiting Times
+Child and Adolescent Mental Health Services (CAHMS) Waiting Times -

 Waiting times are important to patients and are a measure of how the NHS is responding to demands for services.
 Measuring and regular reporting of waiting times highlights where there are delays in the system and enables monitoring of the effectiveness of NHS performance throughout the country.
 The NHS in Scotland has been set a number of targets for maximum waiting times.
 The Scottish Government continues to be committed to improving information on waiting to provide a clear and transparent picture of NHS performance.
 Here we provide the latest information about NHS waiting times in Scotland based on nationally available information.